Stellacore/peridetic/README.md

 The transformations offer the WGS84 as a default ellipsoid so that they are out-of-box compatible with most modern GNSS data.
-Note that, in practical terms, the WGS84 ellipsoid is the essentially same shape as the GRS80 ellipoid (within 0.1[mm] at the North pole).
+Note that, in practical terms, the WGS84 ellipsoid is the essentially same shape as the GRS80 ellipsoid (within 0.1[mm] at the North pole).

 ### Peridetic - Software Considerations